freenas/freenas-docs/userguide/system.rst

 from filling up as :file:`/var/` has limited space.

 Use the drop-down menu to select the ZFS volume (pool) to contain the system dataset.
+Whenever the location of the system dataset is changed, a pop-up warning will indicate that the SMB service needs to be restarted, which will result in a temporary outage of any active SMB connections.

 #ifdef truenas
 .. note:: It is recommended to store the system dataset on the :file:`freenas-boot` pool.
 For this reason, a yellow system alert will be generated when the system dataset is configured to use another pool.
 #endif truenas

 To store the system log on the system dataset, check the